 Total books are 0

 Hurray!
-Your project is able to query the database.
+Your project can query the database.
 But that’s not all, We are going to employ the graphql integration into this project.

 Integrating GraphQL with Nestjs and TypeORM